MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 # Install Copilot for Sales in Outlook

 > [!NOTE]
-> Not all versions of Outlook (such as Mac and mobile) support the new enhanced Teams app.
+> Not all versions of Outlook (such as Mac and mobile) support the enhanced Teams app.
 To ensure all clients get Copilot for Sales, it is best to install the Copilot for Sales for Outlook add-in and the newer [enhanced Copilot for Sales Teams app](/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365?view=o365-worldwide&preserve-view=true).

 ## Install the Copilot for Sales Outlook enhanced Teams app